Best HVAC Schools in Idaho

 Many schools also include an on-the-job internship or externship so you can apply what you’ve learned in a real shop or field service setting.

-Certification and Licensing in Idaho
+Certification and licensing in Idaho

 Idaho does not have a general statewide HVAC license.
 However, certain HVAC work requires other state or federal certifications: